reality-two/reality2-documentation/userfriendly/construct.md

 ##### Send

-As the name suggest, the 'send' action is about sending events.
+As the name suggests, the 'send' action is about sending events.
 You can send immediately, send after a delay (in milliseconds), and send to an Antenna.

 ![](.images/send.png)